How does ADB remote debugging work?

 Set up ADB to Remotely Debug Deployed Devices

 With Esper, you can initiate a secure remote ADB session with any Esper-provisioned Android device.
 If you are running Esper Foundation for Android, you even get zero-touch secure remote ADB.

 In addition to setting up an endpoint and provisioning your device in the Esper Console, you’ll need to install the Esper CLI and configure it to your Esper endpoint.
 Once that’s done, jump back into the console to get started.

-To ensure security, remote ADB sessions are limited to 30 minutes.
+To ensure security, Android ADB remote control sessions are limited to 30 minutes.
 Of course, you can establish a new session if more than 30 minutes is needed.